opentmf/opentmf-db-lock-service/README.md

 - Introduces `VersionTransition` enum to represent a version transition between two versions.
 - Updates the `LockContext` class, adds `versionTransition` attribute and removes `upgrade` field.
 - Updates `AcquiredLock` class, adds new methods to calculate the version change and to check if downgrade is allowed.
 Removes methods taking lockVersion as a parameter, since now AcquiredLock also contains this information.
+### 1.0.6
+- **Enhancement**: You can now override lockAcquirePollInterval, lockAcquireTimeout and lockHoldTimeout per supported lockType.
+- Updates Spring Boot to version 3.4.0